 type D[X any] = T[int, string] // error

-Generic type aliases might be supported in future Go versions.
+Generic type aliases will be supported since Go 1.24.

 For example, the following type declaration is illegal.